atsuvovor/OFAC_SDN_Global_Risk_Monitor/README.md

-# 📊 OFAC SDN Global Risk Monitor

-The **OFAC SDN Global Risk Monitor** is an interactive compliance analytics dashboard designed for rapid assessment of sanctions risk across jurisdictions.
-It integrates **Python data analytics**, **Streamlit interactive dashboards**, and **AI-driven insights** for executive reporting.

----

-## ℹ️ About the Project

----

 # 📊 OFAC SDN Global Risk Monitor: Compliance Analytics Dashboard

 The **OFAC SDN Global Risk Monitor** is an interactive data visualization project designed to empower compliance and financial risk teams with rapid, quantifiable assessment of sanctions exposure.